 - (a) Cease Firing All shooters will immediately stop firing upon the command "Cease Firing" or Stop."
 Actions will remain open (See Rule 14.5).
 "Cease" is the preparatory part of the command and "Firing" is the action part of the command.
-NO shot should be fired after the word "Firing" is spoken. - (b) Commence Firing All shooters may start firing upon the command "Commence Firing"or "Start" as the timing of the string is started with this command (See Rule 14.5).
+NO shot should be fired after the word "Firing" is spoken. - (b) Commence Firing All shooters may start firing upon the command "Commence Firing" or "Start" as the timing of the string is started with this command (See Rule 14.5).
 "Commence" is the preparatory part of the command and "Firing" is the action part of the command.
-NO shot will be fired before the word "Firing" is spoken.

-10.1.5 Not Ready - It is the duty of competitors to notify the Range Officer if not ready to fire at the time the Range Officer asks "IS THE LINE READY?"
+NO shot will be fired before the word "Firing" is spoken. - 10.1.5 Not Ready It is the duty of competitors to notify the Range Officer if not ready to fire at the time the Range Officer asks "IS THE LINE READY?"
 Should the Range Officer cause firing to proceed, the competitor concerned will be given an opportunity to fire his score in the earliest possible relay or by time extension in his relay.
 Failure of competitor to notify the Range Officer that he is not ready forfeits his right to fire.

-10.1.8 Disturbance of Competition - Should a competitor consider that he was disturbed while firing a shot, he must put down his air rifle and immediately make his claim to the Range Officer or Jury Member, without disturbing the other competitors.
+- 10.1.8 Disturbance of Competition Should a competitor consider that he was disturbed while firing a shot, he must put down his air rifle and immediately make his claim to the Range Officer or Jury Member, without disturbing the other competitors. - (a) If the claim is considered justified, the shot will be annulled and the competitor will be allowed to repeat the shot. - (b) If the claim is considered not justified, the shot will be credited to the competitor.